35250/35250/README.md

 - 👋 Hi, I’m @35250
 - 👀 I’m interested in building new projects.
 - 🌱 I’m currently learning various utilizations of AI.
-- 🧐 I’m looking to collaborate on different projects via internships.
+- 🧐 I’m looking to collaborate on different projects via internships and job opportunities.
 - 📫 How to reach me -      ayandey2285@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...